UNITED WAY ROCK RIVER VALLEY

 9:00 AM — Volunteering Projects Begin

 This event is built on collaboration and commitment.
-To participate, your organization must be a current United Way Rock River Valley Corporate Partner.
+Your organization does not have to be a current United Way Rock River Valley Corporate Partner to participate.

 Why It Matters